Welcome to the website of

 The Forum Celtic Studies is an interdisciplinary association at the University of Trier, founded in 2006.
 It integrates and promotes the study of the Celtic cultures from antiquity to modern times in the linguistic, material and cultural fields.
 To this end, the Forum carries out projects as well as project studies and internships with students and other interested people.

 The Forum also organizes regular courses, seminars and workshops and once a semester block courses and workshops to inform members of the University and the general public on interesting and recent work on Celtic research.
-At present, however, there are only digital options.

 The Forum is linked with colleagues worldwide.
 On 5–9 August 2013, it organized the First European Symposium in Celtic Studies at the University of Trier, attended by more than 80 speakers from all over Europe.
 The Symposium was funded by the DFG.